-Deficiency on a Loan
+Deficiency on a Loan or Mortgage

 Automobile loans and home mortgages are the most common types of loans consumers get from lenders (banks/financial institutions).
 Once you get a loan, you now have what’s known as “collateral”, which is the home or the car you just bought.
 Collateral can also be property or another asset you offer a lender in exchange for the promise to pay the loan.
 Collateral is an asset that can be sold if you are not able to send the lender your loan payments.